mokimokheonpark/Job-Scraper/README.md

 - Scrapes job postings from the We Work Remotely website, which is a popular platform for remote job listings.
 - Allows users to search for job postings based on a specific keyword.
 - Collects relevant job data such as company name, location, job title and job type.
-- Outputs the collected job data to a CSV file for easy analysis and manipulation.
+- Supports users in exporting the collected job data to a CSV file for easy analysis and manipulation.
 - Handles exceptions and errors gracefully, informing users when something goes wrong and how to resolve it.

 ## Dependencies

-This project requires the following Python libraries:
+This project requires the following Python libraries and framework:

-- requests
+- Requests: a library that simplifies sending HTTP requests in Python.
-- BeautifulSoup
+- BeautifulSoup: a library for parsing HTML and XML files to extract relevant data.
+- Flask: a lightweight web framework for building web applications in Python.

 ## Installation

 To get started with the project, follow the steps below:

 1. Clone the repository using the following command: git clone https://github.com/mokimokheonpark/Job-Scraper-Project.git
-2. Install the required libraries using the following command: pip install requests beautifulsoup4
+2. Install the required libraries and framework using the following command: pip install requests beautifulsoup4 flask

 ## Usage

-To use the scraper, follow the steps below:
+To use the web application, follow the steps below:

 1. Navigate to the project directory using the terminal.
-2. Simply run the "main.py" file using the following command: python main.py
+2. Run the "main.py" file to start the application using the following command: python main.py
-3. Enter the keyword you want to search for when prompted.

-The scraper will then search for job postings on the We Work Remotely website that match your keyword,
+3. Open your web browser and navigate to "http://localhost:5000".
+4. Enter a keyword in the search bar and click "Search" to retrieve job listings.
-and save the data to a CSV file with the name "{keyword}_jobs_data.csv" in the project directory.
+5. View the job listings and click "Export to csv file" to download a CSV file containing the job data.
+6. Press CTRL+C in terminal to quit the application.

 ## Improvements

-This project can be improved with future updates by:
+The following are some potential improvements with future updates for the project:

-- Adding support for scraping job postings from other websites, such as Indeed or LinkedIn.
+- Add support for scraping job postings from other websites, such as Indeed or LinkedIn.
-- Implementing a more advanced filtering system to allow users to narrow down their job search results.
+- Implement a more advanced filtering system to allow users to narrow down their job search results.

 ## Contributions